 In a good relationship, people enjoy each other, focusing on strengths and ignoring or manage weaknesses together.
 Because we know from science that happy couples accept their partner’s flaws, if your spouse finds yours intolerable, you may be being gaslighted.
 As mentioned, there are mental health consequences of being a gaslightee.
 Find out if you are suffering from depression, anxiety, and even traumatic stress are common symptoms.
 Therapists can also provide an objective perspective.

 In authentic intimacy, the balance of power shifts between both partners seamlessly.
-You get your way sometimes and they get theirs.
-One does activities they are good at and shares those ones they aren’t.
+You get your way sometimes, and they get theirs.
+One does activities they are good at and shares those they aren’t.
 Both people get a say in how things should go.
 If it’s one-sided, it’s not a good relationship.
 If something you hear “feels” wrong or a lie, come to trust your instincts.
-Quietly verify if you are being lied to and instead of constantly confronting and being rebuffed, accept that it may be time to leave this abusive relationship for one where truthfulness is a cornerstone.
+Quietly verify if you are being lied to, and instead of continually confronting and being rebuffed, accept that it may be time to leave this abusive relationship for one where truthfulness is a cornerstone.

-If it doesn’t come naturally in the course of a day, ask yourself why.
-If you find yourself trying to change to please, and are never “enough,” ask yourself why you need approval from someone who finds you basically unacceptable.
-Instead of looking for approval in the wrong place, seek out people who provide it naturally.
+If it doesn’t come naturally in a day, ask yourself why.
+If you find yourself trying to change to please, and are never “enough,” ask yourself why you need approval from someone who sees you as unacceptable.
+Instead of looking for support in the wrong place, seek out people who provide it naturally.

 Hopeful Spouse coaching with a trained science-based couples coach can help you unpack these experiences, keep your sanity, and work toward establishing more firm, healthy boundaries…whether you stay married or not.